mergecal/icalendar-anonymizer/docs/installation.rst

 If you encounter installation issues:

 - Check the `Issue Tracker <https://github.com/mergecal/icalendar-anonymizer/issues>`_
-- Open a new issue with your Python version, OS, and error message
+- Open a new issue if there isn't an existing one